MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Player Indices

-When a player enters a world they are also assigned an `index`.
+When a player (human or [NPC](#npc-gizmo)) enters a world they are also assigned an `index`.
 The `index` will be a number between `0` and `n-1`, where `n` is the maximum number of players allowed in an instance.
 When a player enters an instance they are assigned an `index` value that is not currently used by any other player.
 When they leave that value becomes available again.

 For example: if three players arrive in an instance they may be assigned `index` values of `0`, `1`, and `2`.
 If they player with `index` `1` leaves then the next player that arrives may get index `1` again.